Akselvb/fib-mgtn/project1/README.md

-# Project 1.
+@# Project 1.
 Duty-Cycle MAC Protocols - Energy Conservation

 ## Q1

-##### Construct Topology
+#### Construct Topology
 The first requirement is to construct an arbitrary topology of nodes.
-This is done by running the script *IoT-GT-header.py* provided by prof. Ordinas.\
+This is done by running the script *IoT-GT-header.py* provided by prof. Ordinas.

-The constructed topology has the following properties:\
+The constructed topology has the following properties:
 - Insert topology here.
 - (Maybe even draw a graph visualizing the topology).